 4. Ad copy

-Write the copy for your ad and link the ad to a relevant landing page, ensuring all the pieces of your landing page are in place and working.
+Write the copy for your ad and link the ad to a relevant landing page.
+Ensure all the pieces of your landing page are in place and working.

-When you start bidding on your different keywords, be sure to set your budget, especially given that your early ad runs will be for test purposes in order to obtain performance data.
+When you start bidding on your different keywords, be sure to set your budget.
+Especially, given that your early ad-runs will be for test purposes to get performance data.

 6. Activate campaign

 Don’t forget to activate your ad to get your campaign up and running online.